ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 ## Deploy core library to NS
-* Use the NetSuite file cabinet _advanced add_ to upload the `dist/NFT-SS2-#.#.#.zip` file to your SuiteScripts folder.
+Use the NetSuite file cabinet _advanced add_ button to upload the `dist/NFT-SS2-#.#.#.zip` file to the same folder in which you place your SuiteScripts.
+It will extract to a subfolder named NFT-SS2-#.#.#.
-Choose to 'extract' all files.

-## Use
-Extract the zip file created above into your project folder such that it has the same relative path structure as in your NetSuite file cabinet.
-This is to support SuiteScript 2.0 requiring relative paths for custom modules.

-If you typically just put your SuiteScripts under the `SuiteScripts/` folder directly then simply extract the zip directly into your project folder.
+If you typically just put your SuiteScripts under the `/SuiteScripts/` folder in the NS file cabinet then simply extract the zip there.

+## Getting Started
+After install you should get a folder link at your project root named NFT-SS2-#.#.# This creates a folder structure mirroring what you have in NetSuite so you can use relative paths when you `import`.

 __NOTE: NetSuite Limitation__
 NetSuite SuiteScript 2.0 appears to have a defect where you can't _create_ a complete sample like shown below with complex custom libraries.
 To get around this create your script as an empty shell first - then upload the full txt to the file cabinet.

- For example, upload something like this as a 'skeleton' Suitelet:
+ For example, first upload something like this as a 'skeleton' Suitelet:

  ```javascript
  /**